knewplay/book-programming-essential/programming-fundamentals/chapter5.md

 author = "George Orwell"
 ```

-Notice that author contains a String type.
+Note that both `title` and `author` contain a string type.

 ### Changing Variable Values

 A variable's value can be updated or changed throughout a program.
-This is especially true for weakly typed languages:

 ```python
 variable_name = value